djeada/Parallel-And-Concurrent-Programming/notes/05_mpi.md

 }
 ```

-### Summary
-- MPI provides a suite of collective communication functions for efficient and convenient data exchange among processes.
-- These functions help in synchronizing processes, broadcasting data, gathering data from all processes to one, scattering data from one process to all, and performing reduction operations.
-- Proper use of these functions enhances the performance and scalability of parallel algorithms.

-## MPI Global Operations and Asynchronous Communication

 ### Finite Difference Problem: Global Operations

 The following example demonstrates a finite difference problem using global operations.
 The algorithm requires both nearest-neighbor communication and global communication to detect termination.
 This example uses MPI_SEND and MPI_RECV for nearest-neighbor communication and four MPI global communication routines.

 #### Communication Operations

 1. **MPI_BCAST**: Broadcasts the problem size parameter (`size`) from process 0 to all processes.
 2. **MPI_SCATTER**: Distributes an input array (`work`) from process 0 to other processes, so each process receives `size/np` elements.
 3. **MPI_SEND and MPI_RECV**: Exchanges data (a single floating-point number) with neighbors.